Everduin94/nvim-quick-switcher/README.md

 Note, as long as the match is found anywhere in the file name, it will attempt to open a file with the same prefix (in our example, *ticket*) + the given suffix.
+- Matches only look for whole words (including optional `-` and `_`)
+- So writing a matcher such as `component.spec` will not net any results
-- The matcher can be made as specific as necessary for your usage
+- However, the suffix can be as specific as necessary.
+  - Example. `suffix: 'component.spec.ts'` is valid and will navigate to `prefix.component.spec.ts`

+Caveat for suffix.
+The first period after the prefix is automatically appended.
+So suffix should be written as `something.ts` not `.something.ts`

 ## Example Ad Hoc Key Map
 **TODO: Make these easier to write**